suxinde2009/soundhelix/trunk/soundhelix/doc/README.txt

 which allows other developers to easily write their own music creation components and use them within SoundHelix.

-Currently SoundHelix features some basic music creation abilities and a MIDI player, which can access any MIDI resource accessible to Java.
+SoundHelix features some basic music creation abilities and a MIDI player, which can access any MIDI resource accessible to Java.
 Currently, some external MIDI software is required for playback.
 This can be any MIDI software or hardware which can be accessed using a MIDI driver on your platform.
 You can even use the standard Java Software Synthesizer or the Windows Wavetable Software Synth.
+It is possible to use any number of MIDI devices in parallel for playback.
 Please check the included configuration files.
-It is possible to use any number of MIDI devices in parallel for playback.

 Note that SoundHelix might require some configuration time to produce good results on your MIDI setup.
-You shouldn't expect excellent music out-of-the-box.
+You shouldn't expect excellent results out-of-the-box.

 The best of all: SoundHelix is free and fun!